Compare Current 30-Year Mortgage Rates in December 2024

 Pros and cons of 30-year mortgage rates

 A 30-year loan term is the longest fixed-rate mortgage term normally offered.
-Still, there are tradeoffs with choosing a 30-year loan term over a fixed-rate loan with a shorter term.
+Still, there are tradeoffs with choosing a 30-year mortgage vs a 15-year loan.

 ProsCons